NDS for Azure - Installation & Management

 Snapshot retention settings with options to update retention policy and save changes.

 1d.
-Enable Volumes and Define Exclusions
+Enable Volumes and Define Inclusions/Exclusions

-1. Back in the terminal window, press Enter to continue.
-For each discovered volume, type Y to enable it for NDS.Displaying available volumes and options to enable for NDS.
+2. For each discovered volume, type “Y” to enable it for NDS.Displaying available volumes and options to enable for NDS.

-1. (Optional) Provide a comma-separated list of absolute paths from the root to exclude.
-For example: /.nasuni,/dir1,/dir2/subdir.
-Wildcards are not supported.
+1. Provide a comma-separated list of absolute paths from the root to include.
+By default, everything is included.

 Consider excluding /.nasuni which is a system directory.